4 Statistical methods for replication assessment

 4.11.1 Bayesian inference

-Bayesian inference is the statistical procedure where prior beliefs about a phenomenon are combined, using the Bayes theorem, with evidence from data to obtain the posterior beliefs.
+Bayesian inference is a statistical procedure where prior beliefs about a phenomenon are combined, using Bayes’s theorem, with evidence from data to obtain posterior beliefs.

-The interesting part is that the researcher express the prior beliefs in probabilistic terms.
-Then after collecting data, evidence from the experiment is combined increasing or decreasing the plausibility of prior beliefs.
+If the researcher can express their prior beliefs in probabilistic terms, then evidence from the experiment is taken into account (via Bayesian conditionalization), thus increasing or decreasing the plausibility of prior beliefs.

-We can “read” the formula as: The probability of the parameter given the data is the product between the likelihood of the data given the parameter and the prior probability of the parameter.
+We can “read” the formula as: The probability of the parameter given the data is the product of the probability of the data given the parameter and the prior probability of the parameter.

 Let’s express our prior belief in probabilistic terms: